Based on a true story.

 Merwyn

-A co-lead is in his 90s faces the most difficult transformations of his life during its final complex chapter.
+A co-lead who faces the most difficult transformations of his life during its final complex chapter.
 If he has time to face the truth about his life he may find the resolution he seeks.
 A secret trauma from Merwyn’s past strikes at the heart of what we must tell the truth about in order to heal as a nation.
-What happens when we face it all and deal with the consequences?
+What happens when we dare face it all and deal with the consequences?

 • Ellis